 , being duly sworn, deposes and says:

 1. I, Inc. , an employed by Legal Services NYC,

-of the Affidavit of Separation to my former domestic partner, at the
+y of the Affidavit of Separation to my former domestic partner, at the

-following address.
+following address:

 (Employee's SignaturePrint Name Beneath)

-to before me this
+worn to before me this day of, 20

-to before me this by of, 20
+NOTARY PUBLIC